New Physics Searches via Beam Normal Spin Asymmetry in Bhabha Scattering

 In conclusion, we have shown that the Bhabha beam normal spin asymmetry, which can be accessed using a polarized positron beam at JLab, provides a uniquely sensitive probe of BSM mediators.
 The uniqueness is threefold: firstly the JLab energy region, which corresponds with a maximum c.m. energy of 106 MeV of the Bhabha process prevents any hadronic discontinuity to contribute.
 Secondly, the leading QED result has a zero in the angular distribution due to cancellations between different discontinuities, allowing for a kinematic point which is nearly background free.
 Thirdly, the enhanced sensitivity of the observable $B_n$ to a BSM contribution results from the quadratic dependence on the coupling, in contrast to BSM searches in unpolarized processes, for which the BSM signal goes with the fourth power of the small coupling constant.

 We have shown that up to an order of magnitude extension in reach can be obtained, in particular for the scalar and vector scenarios.
 Our estimates were done in a conservative way, and additional improvements in energy resolution or experimental precision could strengthen the final results.
-While the analysis presented in this work focused on the most natural scenarios involving scalar, vector, and axial-vector mediators, the method can be straightforwardly extended to a broader class of models, including tensor-coupled interactions~\cite{Kozhuharov:2022qvw}.
-Also exploring the potential for BSM searches in double-polarization observables of the Bhabha process may be of interest for a future study.
+While the analysis presented in this work focused on the most natural scenarios involving scalar, vector, and axial vector mediators, the method can be straightforwardly extended to a broader class of models, including tensor-coupled interactions~\cite{Kozhuharov:2022qvw}.

+In this work we assumed a minimal model with a $100 \%$ branching ratio for the messenger decay into electron-positron pairs.
+If invisible decays into dark sector states are considered possible, the proposed framework remains fully applicable.
+However, since a larger total width $\Gamma_X$ suppresses the visible signal, the resulting constraints must be reinterpreted as bounds on the effective coupling scaled by the branching ratio, rather than the electron coupling alone, provided the total width $\Gamma_X$ remains smaller than the experimental invariant mass resolution.

+Finally, also exploring the potential for BSM searches in double-polarization observables of the Bhabha process may be of interest for a future study.